yellows8/3dshax/README.md

 * "ENABLE_OLDFS=1" Enables old arm9 FS cmd-handling code(used via ctrserver), for the FS code only supported on old FIRM.
 * "ENABLE_OLDFS_AUTOLOCATE=1" Enable auto-locating FS code with very old FIRM, not related to "ENABLE_OLDFS=1".
 * "ENABLE_DMA=1" Enables the cmd for use via ctrserver for the DMA SVCs.
-* "ENABLE_SAFE_FW_UPDATE=1" Enables patching NIM so that it uses custom URLs for ECommerceSOAP and NetUpdateSOAP, see source.
-What the server returns is hard-coded.
+* "ENABLE_NIMURLS_PATCHES=1" Enables patching NIM so that it uses custom URLs for the ECommerceSOAP and NetUpdateSOAP URLs, see NIMPATCHURL_UPDATE and NIMPATCHURL_ECOMMERCE.
+Both of those options are required when using this ENABLE_NIMURLS_PATCHES option.
+* NIMPATCHURL_UPDATE=URL Sets the NetUpdateSOAP URL to write to NIM with ENABLE_NIMURLS_PATCHES=1.
+* NIMPATCHURL_ECOMMERCE=URL Sets the ECommerceSOAP URL to write to NIM with ENABLE_NIMURLS_PATCHES=1.
 * "ENABLE_THEMECACHENAME=1" Enables patching home menu's theme cache filenames so that home menu uses its own theme cache under 3dshax.
 This is particularly useful when used with menuhax to a) avoid infinite boot loops and b) avoid ROP crashes in mismatching home menu versions.

 * "ENABLE_LOADSD_AESKEYS=1" During firmlaunch, enable loading AES keyslots keydata from SD, see 3dshax_arm9.c.